vijaykmahesh/Spring-Data-JPA/README.md

 # Spring-Data-JPA

-The above project is developed using only spring.
+The above project is developed using only Spring and Hibernate.

-The above project performs the Save operation using spring and hibernate without using spring boot autoconfiguration.
+The above project performs the save operation without using spring boot autoconfiguration.